raig4359/fdk-client-kotlin/documentation/PLATFORM.md

-Update a Product Bundle by its id.
-On successful request, returns the updated product bundle
+Create Product Bundle.
+See `ProductBundleRequest` for the request body parameter need to create a product bundle.
+On successful request, returns in `ProductBundleRequest` with id

 *Returned Response*